etetoolkit/ete/README.md

 Its main features include:

-- Read and write support for trees in Newick format
+- Read and write support for trees in Newick and Nexus formats
 - Multiple functions for traversing, searching and manipulating tree topologies and node annotations
 - Integration with NCBI Taxonomic database
 - Integration with GTDB database